Chapter 21:

 Every lead, every whisper, every rumour—I pursued them all.
 My quest eventually led me to the faint traces of a spatial collapse.
 I had a feeling that I couldn't leave it alone, so I decided to check it.
 Following the trail, I came upon an area concealed by an advanced illusion spell.

 I pushed through the barrier.
-On the other side stood a hidden facility, surrounded by the desert and shielded from all known detection methods.
+On the other side stood a hidden facility, surrounded by the desert.
 I moved cautiously, keeping to the shadows.

 Strange machines lined the inner chambers, pulsating with power.
-Even without inspecting them closely, I could tell what they were for—dimensional gate devices, modified versions of old theoretical designs I once saw in early military blueprints.
+Even without inspecting them closely, I could tell what they were—dimensional gate devices, modified versions of old designs I once saw in old military blueprints.

 Suddenly—without any ceremony or signal, a set of large gates activated.

 From them, trucks began pouring out, one after another.
-Boxy, armored, with no visible markings.
 I couldn’t see inside, and I didn’t have time to try.
 I needed answers first.

 I slipped deeper into the facility, moving quickly and quietly until I reached the archive wing.
-The room was cold and sterile, the hum of machinery filling the silence.
+The room was cold and sterile.
 I moved quickly, connecting my flash drive to the main terminal.
 The interface was complex, but I’d dealt with systems like this before.
 My fingers danced across the keyboard, hacking into the network and downloading as much data as I could.

 As the files transferred, I combed through the database, searching for anything that could lead me to Victor.